 RESNET POST-DOCTORAL FELLOW (L1-PDF1), INTEGRATING, MODELLING AND TRANSLATING THE ECOSYSTEM SERVICES IMPLICATIONS OF LAND USE ON THE BAY OF FUNDY COAST

-Start Date: As soon as possible
+Start Date: negotiable, ideally September 2021 or as soon as possible thereafter

 Salary:$50,000 per annum + benefits

 Duration: 2 years